About This Journal

 Permissions and Copyright

-The Department of Speech Communication, Southern Illinois University, Carbondale holds the copyright for Kaleidoscope and reserves the rights to all materials published therein.
+The Department of Communication Studies, Southern Illinois University, Carbondale holds the copyright for Kaleidoscope and reserves the rights to all materials published therein.
 Brief portions of material may be copied and quoted without permission with the proper citation.
-If making copies for scholarly or classroom use, this citation should be clearly displayed: "Copyright by the Department of Speech Communication, Southern Illinois University, Carbondale.
+If making copies for scholarly or classroom use, this citation should be clearly displayed: "Copyright by the Department of Communication Studies, Southern Illinois University, Carbondale.
 Reproduced by permission of the publisher."
 This permission extends to a limited number of copies of material in Kaleidoscope for scholarly or classroom use if (1) materials are distributed at no charge or for the cost of copying, and (2) the material includes the full bibliographic citation.